zeiss-microscopy/OAD/Scripts/Data_Tools/README.md

 This scripts creates a "zoom movie" for a user-defined region:

-* **Macro to create a zoom-in or zoom-out movie**
+- **Macro to create a zoom-in or zoom-out movie**
-* **Draw a region around the area you want to focus on.
+- **Draw a region around the area you want to focus on.
 Any of the solid-line shapes, but not the dotted-line ROI**
-* **A window will pop up asking for some user input, and then it will create a movie from the entire image to the region you selected**
+- **A window will pop up asking for some user input, and then it will create a movie from the entire image to the region you selected**
-* **Final output has the aspect ratio of the entire image (or scene, if a multiscene file) and contains the entire drawn ROI.**
+- **Final output has the aspect ratio of the entire image (or scene, if a multi-scene file) and contains the entire drawn ROI.**
-* **The most zoomed-in frame will be at native resolution, all other images are downsampled**
+- **The most zoomed-in frame will be at native resolution, all other images are downsampled**

 The tool was kindly provided by Sara McArdle from the La Jolla Institute for Immunology - LJI Microscopy Core.

 ***